jamsocket/aper/book/src/building.md

 # fn main() {}
 ```

 Notice how these no longer require a mutable reference to `self`, since they do not actually make any changes, they just return an object *representing* the change.
+In fact, in this case they don't
+even *read* from `self`, but that would be allowed and comes in
+handy when we deal with more complex update logic.

 I started by showing you how to implement your own state machine because I wanted you to see that it isn't
 scary, but implementing state machines from scratch isn't the only way to use Aper.
 In the next few sections,